younes-dro/wp-plugin-reactjs/README.md

 1. Edit your React components in the `src/components/` directory.
 2. Use `npm run dev` during development for faster builds.
 3. Use `npm run build` to generate a production-ready bundle.
+4. Dynamically register components in `src/registry/registerComponents.js` or add your own.
-4. Visit the `Tools -> WP Plugin React` page to see your changes in action.
+5. Visit the `Tools -> WP Plugin React` page to see your changes in action.

 ---